Approximate Kernel PCA Using Random Features: Computational vs. Statistical Trade-off: Abstract

 \section{Abstract}

-Kernel methods are powerful learning methodologies that provide a simple way to construct nonlinear algorithms from linear ones.
+Kernel methods are powerful learning methodologies that allow to perform non-linear data analysis.
 Despite their popularity, they suffer from poor scalability in big data scenarios.
-Various approximation methods, including random feature approximation have been proposed to alleviate the problem.
-However, the statistical consistency of most of these approximate kernel methods are not well understood except for kernel ridge regression wherein it has been shown that the random feature approximation is not only computationally efficient but also statistically consistent with a minimax optimal rate of convergence.
-In this paper, we investigate the efficacy of random feature approximation in the context of kernel principal component analysis (KPCA) by studying the statistical behavior of approximate KPCA.
-We show that the approximate KPCA is either computationally efficient or statistically efficient (i.e., achieves the same convergence rate as that of KPCA) but not both.
-This means, in the context of KPCA, the random feature approximation provides computational efficiency at the cost of statistical efficiency.
+Various approximation methods, including random feature approximation, have been proposed to alleviate the problem.
+However, the statistical consistency of most of these approximate kernel methods is not well understood except for kernel ridge regression wherein it has been shown that the random feature approximation is not only computationally efficient but also statistically consistent with a minimax optimal rate of convergence.
+In this paper, we investigate the efficacy of random feature approximation in the context of kernel principal component analysis (KPCA) by studying the trade-off between computational and statistical behaviors of approximate KPCA.
+We show that the approximate KPCA is both computationally and statistically efficient compared to KPCA in terms of the error associated with reconstructing a kernel function based on its projection onto the corresponding eigenspaces.
+The analysis hinges on Bernstein-type inequalities for the operator and Hilbert-Schmidt norms of a self-adjoint Hilbert-Schmidt operator-valued U-statistics, which are of independent interest.